Information for graduate applicants

 I will gladly work with students from any department who wish to write their Honors Thesis or Ph.D. dissertation on these subjects.

-Should prospective students who wish to work with me apply to the Department of Comparative Literature or to Asian Languages and Literature (AL&L)?
+Should prospective graduate students who wish to work with me apply to the Department of Comparative Literature or to Asian Languages and Literature (AL&L)?

 I am listed fully in the Comparative Literature and am a core member of its Program in Cinema Studies.
 I also teach in Asian Languages & Literature, but I am not a voting member of that department.
 Graduate students in either department, or in any other department, are welcome to work with me.
-When deciding on which department to apply to, students should take into consideration their main field, methodological approaches, other areas of interest, and future teaching concerns.

 Ph.D.
 Applicants should also consider the strength of other faculty with whom they are likely to work.
 I have been fortunate to collaborate with many colleagues, especially at the Cinema Studies Program and the China Studies Program.
 I have often suggested to students to work also, among others, with James Tweedie (Comparative Literature, interest in Chinese cinemas), Chris Hamm (AL&L, interest in vernacular Chinese literature), Madeleine Dong Yue (History, interest in modern Beijing), Sasha Welland (Women Studies and Anthropology, interest in contemporary Chinese art circles), and Dan Abramson (Architecture and Urban Planning, interest in modern Chinese urban preservation policy).
 The loose structure of Comparative Literature is especially amenable to students' pursuit of interdisciplinary interests in the humanities.